stephensong/pseudoq/README.md

 # pseudoq

-A site (http://www.pseudoq.net) featuring online playable puzzles - at the moment a few varieties of Killer Sudoku, and Hidato.
+A site (https://www.pseudoq.net) featuring online playable puzzles - at the moment a few varieties of Killer Sudoku, and Hidato.
 Hopefully more will be forthcoming.

-The site is developed using React, Redux and Koa, and is deployed on Heroku, currently as a freebie, "hobby" site.
+The site is developed using React, Redux and Koa, and is deployed on Heroku, currently as a "hobby" site.
 At the moment it also uses React-Bootstrap (and therefore jquery, ...), but hopefully this dependency will be removed in the not-too-distant future.